Last Updated: 3rd January 2025 (V2025 1.2)

 There are different types of remuneration and different commission models:

-• Single commission model (Initial): Where a payment is made to the intermediary shortly after the sale is completed and is based on a percentage of the premium paid/amount invested/amount borrowed.
+• Single commission model: where payment is made to the intermediary shortly after the sale is completed and is based on a percentage of the premium paid/amount invested/amount borrowed.

 • Trail/Renewal commission model: Further payments at intervals are paid throughout the life span of the product.